jncraton/operating-systems-cpsc4420/lectures/08-stacks.md

 #include <stdio.h>

 void increment(int* i) {
-  // This will change the callers value
+  // This will change the caller's value
   *i = *i + 1;
 }